 The internship program is a distinctive feature of a TUJ education.
 Students gain valuable work experience and networking opportunities in various industries.
-Internships have often led to full-time employment after graduation.
-See interviews from some of our student interns and internship host companies
+See interviews from some of our internship host companies on our website.

 U.S.A.: Jonnathan Kwon (International Business Studies)

 Embassy of Afghanistan – Tokyo

 I went to university in the United States for quite a while, but I had an opportunity to work for a growing Fortune 100 company, Best Buy, and I decided to dedicate myself to making that a career.
 I did very well at Best Buy, but I always regretted not finishing my degree.
 And after the financial crisis of 2008, I reevaluated my goals and decided I wanted to pursue an international career.

 I was very interested when I saw the International Business Studies major offered at TUJ and I went forward with my application.
 The classes and professors made the experience very enjoyable and challenging.
 The hands-on approach to teaching international business made me feel I was gaining practical knowledge along with theory.